 What months of the year are better to climb Damavand?

-Mount Damavand’s weather in April and May is very unstable and with high chance of big sudden storms.
+Mount Damavand’s weather in April and May is very unstable and with a high chance of big sudden storms.
 These factors can disrupt climbing programs and increase the risks and hazards of climbing.
 The best time to climb Damavand peak is between July and August.
+During this period the footpaths are usually free of snow, the weather is relatively mild and access by public transportation to the basecamp is easy, but the mountain shelters are crowded.
 As we go from August to September, the area will be drier and face sudden changes in the climate.
+From mid-October to around mid-May climbing to the summit is risky due to extreme wind and weather conditions, snow and ice.

 This point is more important on the southern side of Mount Damavand.
 Since it is the easiest route to climb, the presence of countless climbers along this path brings too much crowdedness and noise, and apart from killing the experience, it will cause some other issues like preventing a good rest and having an easy climb.
 This issue is quite visible on weekends (Thursday and Friday are the weekends in Iran).
 Therefore, it is recommended to climb this route on the first days of the week.